jrgifford/Ubuntu-Book/Chapter3.md

 ![](images/Ubuntu_Software_Center_040.png)

 After that, you should be good to go!
-You can change "Chromium" to almost anything, the instructions are the same for most software.
+You can change “Chromium” to almost anything, the instructions are the same for most software.